 Keep limoncello in the freezer

-I like to store both liqueur and shot glasses in the freezer for optimum chill factor.
-Of course your limoncello doesn’t need to be stored in the freezer or even the fridge.
+I like to store both liqueur and shot glasses in the freezer for an optimum chill factor.
+Of course, your limoncello doesn’t need to be stored in the freezer or even the fridge.

 It just tastes so damn good straight from the freezer that I always keep a bottle in there ready for action!